phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/error/index.md

  # Build Failed?

-At Adobe® PhoneGap™ Build, we do our best to take any package you submit and build a cross-platform mobile application from it.
+At Adobe&reg; PhoneGap&trade; Build, we do our best to take any package you submit and build a cross-platform mobile application from it.
 However, sometimes that won't work: platforms have their own quirks, and sometimes our site has some quirks too.
 Here are some errors you may receive, and how you can fix them.

  ## App is pending on all platforms for over ten minutes